-Clue Jr. Game Instructions
+Clue Jr. Game Objectives

-- To move, just spin the spinner and go as many spaces as it says in any direction.
+- To move, spin the spinner and go as many spaces as it says in any direction.
 If there is already a player in the space you would end up in, skip that space.
 But if you want to see the room that person is looking into, wait in the space in front of the room and look into the room before you roll the dice on your next move.

-- If your spin lands on the magnifying glass, choose a keyhole space on the board that isn't occupied by another mover.
+- If your spin lands on the magnifying glass, choose a keyhole space on the board that isn't occupied by another piece.
 Look inside and record your findings on your notepad, then remain on that space until your next turn.

 - If you aren't right, put the card back so the other players can try to solve the mystery.
 If you are right, you win!